What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 POS data is usually collected in large quantities in its raw form.
 The raw data undergoes cleaning and enrichment to form more actionable, commercial datasets.

-What is an example of POS Data collection?
+What is an Example of POS Data Collection?

 The best source of point of sale data is the POS machine that used for billing a customer in a store, usually a card reader.
 The device facilitating the transaction tracks inventory levels, units sold, and revenue earned.
 POS data providers form datasets with data collected from card readers.
 External datasets including these metrics are available to buy via a data marketplace.